Police: 6 arrested on drug charges after raid at East Dubuque home

-EAST DUBUQUE, Ill. -- Police said six people were arrested on drug charges this morning after authorities executed a search warrant at an East Dubuque home.
+EAST DUBUQUE, Ill. — Police said six people were arrested on drug charges Friday morning after authorities executed a search warrant at an East Dubuque home.

 East Dubuque police officers and the Jo Daviess County Critical Incident Response Team searched the home at 400 Oxford St. at about 10 a.m., according to a press release.